HKU-CG/HKU-CG.github.io/content/authors/Huancheng-Lin/_index.md

 education:
   courses:
-  - course: M.Phil in Computer Science
+  - course: M.Phil. in Computer Science
     institution: University of Hong Kong
     year: Present
-  - course: B.Eng in Computer Science and Technology
+  - course: B.Eng. in Computer Science and Technology
     institution: University of Science and Technology of China
     year: 2022